cardano-scaling/hydra/docs/docs/tutorial/index.md

 The head is now operational and ready for further activities.

 The head is now operational and ready for further activities.
+## Step 5.
+Use the Hydra head

 In this step, we'll demonstrate a basic transaction between `alice` and `bob` using the Hydra head.
 Hydra Head operates as an isomorphic protocol, meaning that functionalities available on the Cardano layer 1 network are also available on the layer 2 network.
 This compatibility allows us to use familiar tools like `cardano-cli` for transaction creation within the head.

-In this step, we'll demonstrate a basic transaction between `alice` and `bob` using the Hydra head.
-Hydra Head operates as an isomorphic protocol, meaning that functionalities available on the Cardano layer one network are also available on the layer two network.
-This compatibility allows us to use familiar tools like `cardano-cli` for transaction creation within the head.
+In this example, we will transfer 10 ada from Alice to Bob.
+Adjust the transaction amount based on the balances previously committed to the head.

 In this example, we will transfer `10₳` from Alice to Bob.
 Adjust the transaction amount based on the balances previously committed to the head.